aaronbieber/octopress-blog/_drafts/the-linguistic-relativity-of-object-oriented-programming.markdown

   language, you will discover ways of expressing approaches to problems that you hadn't thought of before.

+- LISP
+  - OO promises an organization methodology that forces developers to make coherent design decisions
+  - But it doesn't, really
+  - Storage and memory are cheap now, by comparison; hard to make a case for memory efficiency of class autoloading over simplicity of functions with clean interfaces
+  - Some languages do have function autoloading so even that doesn't matter
+  - Functional design can also get messy once you have a global scope
+  - Global scope is a more obvious code smell

 Linguistic relativity is a controversial subject and, scientifically speaking, a hypothesis at best.
 Nevertheless, the notion that your way of thinking about the